APNIC-Labs/draft-kskroll-sentinel/README.md

    validation.
 Charlie's ISP does validate, but the resolvers have not yet been upgraded to support this mechanism.
-Dave and Ed's resolvers have been upgraded to support this mechanism; Dave's resolver has the new KSK, Ed's resolver hasn't managed to install the 02323 KSK in its trust store yet.
+Dave and Ed's resolvers have been upgraded to support this mechanism; Dave's resolver has the

-   Geoff is a researcher, and would like to both provide a means for Bob, Charlie, Dave and Ed to be able to perform tests, and also would